hollenaizer/Operationalize-a-Machine-Learning-Microservice-API/README.md

 This project uses pytest

-**The final implementation of the project will showcase your abilities to operationalize production microservices.**
+**The final implementation of the project will showcase abilities to operationalize production microservices.**

 ---